Skip to content

 IssueLikely causeFix

-InvalidCastException at runtimeReader method or DTO type doesn't match SQL column typeAlign the Get* call (or DTO field type) with the actual SQL type
+InvalidCastException at runtimeReader method or DTO type doesn't match SQL column typeAlign the reader call or DTO field type with the actual SQL type

-IndexOutOfRangeExceptionDTO has more parameters than the SP returns columnsRe-check SELECT arity and DTO parameter count
+IndexOutOfRangeExceptionDTO has more parameters than the stored procedure returns columnsRecheck the SELECT column count and DTO parameter count

 Aspire connection failureWithAspireSqlServer("name") does not match AppHost nameCross-check the resource name in the AppHost